YinHK-gameDev/unity-learn/Multiplayer & Network/Network manager/README.md

 Most games have a Prefab which represents the player, so the Network Manager has a Player Prefab slot.
 You should assign this slot with your player Prefab.
 When you have a player Prefab set, a player GameObject is automatically spawned from that Prefab for each user in the game.
 This applies to the local player on a hosted server, and remote players on remote clients.
 You must attach a **`Network Identity` component** to the Player Prefab.

+Once you have assigned a player Prefab, you can start the game as a host and see the player GameObject spawn.
+Stopping the game destroys the player GameObject.
+If you build and run another copy of the game and connect it as a client to _localhost_, the Network Manager makes another player GameObject appear.
+When you stop that client, it destroys that player’s GameObject.

 ### ref